yoni3D/adblock-filter-for-ovdy-h/README.md

 # adblock filter for ovdy h'
-A adblock list for religes pepole how perfer to avoid non ethical content on the internet
+A adblock filter list for religious people who prefer to avoid non ethical content on the internet